aryadutapp/StarterGuide-Dobot-Magician-with-Python/README.md

 ![alt text](blue-exp.png)

-To stop executing the commands in the queue, you have to call ```dType.SetQueuedCmdStopExec()```.
-This will stop quering the Dobot, but if a command is currently running when the function is called, the command will finish its execution.
-The function *dType.SetQueuedCmdForceStopExec()* however, will force the command being executed to be forced to stop.

 Pada frame diatas kita dapat melihat objek warna biru yang terdeteksi dan titik koordinatnya berdasarkan koordinat layar.
 Untuk mengakhiri frame, tekan tombol 'q'.

 **Syntax**: